 Sticks: A father uses a strange, unconventional medium to express his unstable emotions.
 Is he successfully communicating with anyone?

 Puppy: Two women are leading their lives and managing their households in the best way that they know how.
-When their worlds collide, judgment and misunderstanding leads to an unfortunate consequence.
-Spoiler alert: it involves a puppy.
+When their worlds collide, judgment and misunderstanding lead to an unfortunate consequence involving a puppy.

-Escape from Spiderhead (my aside: YASSS so good): Because of a grave mistake, a man is forced to become the puppet of a scientific experiment that blurs the lines between good and evil.
+Escape from Spiderhead (YASSS so good): Because of a grave mistake, a man is forced to become the puppet of a scientific experiment that blurs the lines between good and evil.
 To atone for his wrongdoing, he ends up making the ultimate sacrifice.

 Exhortation: The boss of a mysterious company (the work is never explicitly conveyed to the reader) implores his staff to approach their work more positively by focusing on the end result rather than the unpleasantness of the task itself.
 The memorandum is disturbingly upbeat with a menacing undertone.